Dragon201701/NonblockingAsyncSGD/README.md

 ##Approach/Techniques

-`1`:**Hardware Approach**I can start from simple ones using existing resources: the NYU Greene HPC clusters / Supercomputer.
-To get computing resources shourtly, I use multiple cpu-nodes as workers and the parameter server instead of multiple-gpus(will be hard to get).
+`1`:**Hardware Approach**I can start from simple ones using existing resources: the NYU Greene HPC clusters mi50.
+To get computing resources shourtly, I use multiple cpu-nodes as workers and the parameter server instead of multiple-gpus(will be hard to get resources).

 `2`:**Code Approach**: Using torch.distributed and mpi as backend to build the communication scheme.
 Run the code on NYU HPC with multiple nodes.
 Single cpu/task per node.